Why Content Creation Empowers You

 Here you have to answer the components one, two, and three of what content is in your circumstance.
 Starting with #3, your audience.

-For who do you want to create content? (#3)
+For whom do you want to create content? (#3)

 The audience you want to speak to is very personal.
-You can 'niche-down' as they say, to a very well defined audience, e.g., "Old women that have more than ten cats."
+You can 'niche-down' as they say, to a very well-defined audience, e.g., "Old women who have more than ten cats."

 I'd recommend creating content for an audience that you can relate to, though.
 Because it is likely, you will understand your audience's struggles and successes.